-CME's report analyses the cost of debt and allowed return on equity in the 2018 Water Price Review Guidance Paper and as applied in the four early draft decisions published by the ESC.
-The report looks at actual borrowing costs from the Treasury Corporation of Victoria and considers risks borne by Victoria's government-owned water corporations compared to risks borne by water consumers in coming to its conclusions.
+CME's report analyses the cost of debt and allowed return on equity in the 2018 Water Price Review Guidance Paper as estimated in the ESC's draft decisions.
+The report uses the figures in the early draft decisions as a basis to calculate debt costs noting that the 17/18 figure will be updated before the final decisions are released.
+Analysing actual borrowing costs from the Treasury Corporation of Victoria the report considers risks borne by Victoria's government-owned water corporations compared to risks borne by water consumers in coming to its conclusions.